-- One, their immune systems don’t work as well.
-They can get sick more often, stay sick longer, and have more complications from infections than kids in healthy status.
+- Their immune systems don’t work as well.
+They get sick more often, stay sick longer, and have more complications from infections than kids in healthy growth status.

-- Two, they struggle more to behave, learn, focus, or sleep, and will often experience more anxiety, less self regulation, and more mood swings.
+- Kids struggle more to behave, learn, focus, or sleep, and will often experience more anxiety, less self regulation, and more mood swings.

-- Three, a lot of lab tests can wobble.
-Thyroid, creatinine, and liver function measures can begin to drift out of range, just from even mild but chronic growth impairments.
-I’ve seen this send specialist doctors on a goose chase for exotic problems that don’t exist – when kids might just need more food, better food, or different food.
+- Growth impairments will skew many lab tests, leading to rabbit-hole searches for cause.
+Thyroid, metabolic panel labs, urine nutritional microbial and organic acid (OAT test) ,and liver function measures can drift out of range, even with mild but chronic growth impairments.
+I’ve seen this send specialist doctors on a goose chase for exotic problems that don’t exist and treatments that don’t work, because they don’t even assess much less correct growth and feeding.
+Often, literally, kids just need more food, better food, different food, or different macro ratios.